 A hinge is the most common type of fold on a crash pad.
 A hinged pad is made up of two completely separate compartments of layered foam connected with a nylon cover, forming a single crease of fabric at the folding point.
 The benefit of a hinge closure is that no foam is being compressed time and time again in the fold.
 This preserves the longevity of the pad and allows you to store it folded shut without worrying about weakening foam along the crease.
 Furthermore, this design allows the pad to fold completely shut, making it one of the most compact of the four systems.

 The downside, however, of a hinged pad is that a “gutter” can form between the two pieces of foam, especially on uneven terrain.
-Rolled ankles are probably the most common bouldering injury and gutters often are the culprits.
+Rolled ankles are probably the most common bouldering injury, and gutters often are the culprits.
 Some hinged pads, like Mad Rock’s pads and the Black Diamond Mondo, are designed with Velcro straps on the bottom to pull this gap together—a good, but not perfect, solution.
 If your landing zones are rugged, we’d recommend against a simple hinge pad.
 But for flat ground, this design does the trick.
-Your chance of hitting the gutter are slim, and in this environment, the benefits outweigh the drawbacks.
+Your chances of hitting the gutter are slim, and in this environment, the benefits outweigh the drawbacks.

 crash pads (bouldering)